nelsonjchen/speedtest-rs/README.md

 * Some really, really dumb napkin distance calculations
 * Idiomatic Rust
 * what speedtest-cli do anyway?!
+* Can I make a version that's more efficient in space and time than the Python or Go versions?

-If I get this done, this should be a runtime-free tool (with musl especially) that can run against speedtest.net.
+Plans may include a runtime-free tool (with musl especially) that can run against speedtest.net.
 Cross-compile this and maybe it can go anywhere!
-I also hope that this is less demanding on resources than
+I also hope that this is less demanding on resources than the Python or Go versions.

-This will be based heavily on:
+This is currently based heavily on the popular Python implementation:

 https://github.com/sivel/speedtest-cli